-In accordance with the company's memorandum of incorporation ("MOI") David Nurek, Fatima Jakoet and David Kneale retire by rotation at the forthcoming annual general meeting.
+In accordance with the company's memorandum of incorporation ("MOI") Fatima Abrahams, John Bester, Bertina Engelbrecht, and Michael Fleming retire by rotation at the forthcoming annual general meeting.
 The retiring directors, being eligible, offer themselves for re-election.
+Keith Warburton, having been appointed as a director subsequent to the 2014 AGM, retires as a director in accordance with the company's board charter and, being eligible, offers himself for re-election.